julianxhokaxhiu/FFNx/README.md

 5) Rename `FFNx.dll` to `7H_GameDriver.dll`

 Click Play and enjoy!

+## Tweak the configuration
+If you want a more advanced experience, for example using another backend renderer ( Vulkan instead of OpenGL, or DirectX 11 ) feel free to change the driver configuration file [FFNx.cfg](misc/FFNx.cfg).

+## Inspect logs
+If you want to check what is going on behind the scene, or you may happen to have a crash, feel free to check the `FFNx.log` file.

 ## Join us on Discord
 If you want to join our community, you can find us on Discord: https://discord.gg/N6M6pKS